Naveennnkumar-Bit/SO-Developer-Survey-2024-Analysis-Stack-Overflow-Dev-Survey-Insights/README.md

 ---

 ## **Skills Demonstrated**
-- Data cleaning and preprocessing in Python and Excel.
+- Data cleaning and preprocessing in Python.
 - Exploratory data analysis (EDA) and data visualization with Matplotlib and Seaborn.
 - Generating actionable insights based on survey responses.
 - Analyzing survey results to identify global developer trends.